rhildred/ranalyze/README.md

 # couple-of-scripts-for-marking
-unpack .zips and compare every file to every other file
+unpack .zips, compare every file to every other file and choose random questions for a paper exam

-toaster unpacks
+1. toaster unpacks

-ranalyze compares every student's file to every other student's file
+2. ranalyze compares every student's file to every other student's file

+3. choose30 takes a .txt file obtained from Manage quizzes/View Statistics/Question Details/Export to Excel and chooses questions at random from it.